-In the machine cylinder, you will find the warranty registration card, a copy of the warranty policy and other pertinent material.
+In the machine cylinder, you will find the warranty registration card, a copy of the warranty policy, the bolt hole template and other pertinent material.
 The warranty card should be completed and sent to Wascomat.
 All other items should be placed in a safe place for future reference.